JimBenna/nft-rulesets/README.md

 * Taking in consideration the parameters defined in a configuration file.
 * Taking in consideration command line arguments
 * Setup the nft rules.
-* And other ideas that will come when the scrtip evolves.
+* And other ideas that will come when the script evolves.

-## What do I expect from you :grey_question:.
+## What do I expect from you :grey_question:
 * Test this script.
 * Comment, improve it
 * Share your ideas.
 * Fork this repository
 * Add a Star to this repository

 Thanks for your help.:pray: